Bhat-Bhateni Supermarket

 Bhat-Bhateni Super Market (BBSM, भाट-भटेनी सुपर मार्केट) is the biggest retail supermarket chain of Nepal.
 The first store was opened in Bhat-Bhateni, Kathmandu in 1984 by Min Bahadur Gurung.
-It was opened with an investment of NPR 35000 near Bhat Bhateni Temple at Naxal from where it derives its name.
+It was opened with an investment of NPR 35,000 near Bhat Bhateni Temple at Naxal from where it derives its name.

-The chain has store in 23 locations; eleven inside the Kathmandu Valley and eight elsewhere.
-It employs more than 4,500 full-time employees, with daily sales exceeding NRs 5.5 Crore (US$550,000.00).
+The chain has store in 28 locations; thirteen inside the Kathmandu Valley and fifteen elsewhere.
+It employs more than 5000+ full-time employees, with daily sales exceeding NRs 5.5 Crore (US$550,000.00).
 Bhat-Bhateni is also the largest taxpayer in the retail sector in Nepal.

 Stores

 The chain has stores in the following locations.